dudarev/policyinsights/STORIES.md

 - User has reset password link beneath username and password fields in your account login page

+- Search box in programs to compare

+- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml (see Trello)

 - Markdown may be used in wiki pages

 - User may follow a program